 }

-tee is useful during manual checks because the saved file and the on-screen result stay in sync without running the command twice.
+tee is useful during manual checks because the terminal view and the saved file come from the same command run.